att-innovate/squanch/README.md

 ## Demonstrations

-Demonstrations of SQUANCH's capabilities can be found in the [demos](/demos) folder and in the [documentation](https://att-innovate.github.io/squanch/demos.html).
+Demonstrations of the framework's capabilities can be found in the [demos](/demos) folder and in the [documentation](https://att-innovate.github.io/squanch/demos.html).

-As a simple demonstration to put in this readme, let's consider a simulation of a transmission of classical data via [quantum superdense coding](https://en.wikipedia.org/wiki/Superdense_coding).
+As a simple example to put in this readme, let's consider a simulation of a transmission of classical data via [quantum superdense coding](https://en.wikipedia.org/wiki/Superdense_coding).
 In this scenario, we have three agents, Alice, Bob, and Charlie.
 Charlie will distribute Bell pairs between Alice and Bob, then Alice will send data to Bob by encoding two bits in the Pauli-X and -Z operations for each of her photons.
 Bob receives Alice's photons and